joshuagryphon/plastid/docs/source/examples/gene_expression.rst

     $ paste <(cut -f ... ) <(cut -f ... ) >>new_file.txt

-The second table is specified as an experimental *design*.
+The second table is specified as an experimental *design* from within `R`_.

  .. code-block:: r

+    TODO: R code here

 Differential translation efficiency